FidelisSantos/poc-fenix-flutter/README.md

 samples, guidance on mobile development, and a full API reference.

 # Using WebSocket Event
+To Test we use message event
+ - Message event is sent when sending or receiving message in chat

+Use websocket
 - To use the event websocket  on webview, you need to know the event names
 - After mapping the name of the events, it is necessary to inject javascript to add the window event listener when the event is emitted